hardbyte/python-can/doc/message.rst

 Message
 =======

-:class:`~can.Message` is the class used to represent CAN messages.
+The :class:`~can.Message` object is used to represent CAN messages.
 Instantiating a CAN message (with default values for timestamp, arbitration ID, flags, and data) is done as follows: